-PET is a dimensionally stable, versatile material with excellent wear resistance, mechanical strength and machinability.
-It is also suitable for food contact applications.
-Temperature range of -20°C up to +100°C.
+PET is a versatile material with good wear resistance, mechanical strength, and machinability.
+It is also dimensionally stable.
+Applications involving food contact are also appropriate. temperature range of -20 to 100 degrees Celsius.

-Manufactured from unfilled polyimide resins, Vespel® SP-1 tube displays unparalleled temperature resistance, physical strength and electrical insulation properties.
-Temperature range of up to +288°C.
+Vespel® SP-1 tube, which is made from unfilled polyimide resins, has unmatched temperature resistance, physical strength, and electrical insulating qualities. range of temperatures up to +288°C.

 6710 – Nylon

-Manufactured from nylon in a wide range of colours, 6710 is flexible, lightweight, has good mechanical strength and can be supplied in both metric and imperial sizes.
-Temperature range of -40°C up to +80°C.
+Nylon-based 6710 is flexible, lightweight, has good mechanical strength, and can be supplied in both metric and imperial sizes.
+It is produced in a variety of colours. -40°C to +80°C in the temperature range.

-Made from a flexible, high density polyethylene, HDPE is typically used in low pressure pneumatic air and water conveyance applications.
-It has a higher working pressure than 6713 and 6719.
-Temperature range of -20°C up to +50°C.
+High density polyethylene (HDPE), a flexible material, is frequently utilised in low pressure pneumatic air and water conveyance applications.
+Its working pressure is greater than that of 6713 and 6719. temperature range of -20 to +50 degrees Celsius.

 6723 – PFA